Important message to students and staff from the Vice-Chancellor & President

 BA (Hons) PhD DipM DipMRS PGCTL FRSA MBGS FCIM FHEA

 Vice-Chancellor & President

 The Government announced a 4-step plan to ease lockdown in England on Monday 22nd February.
 From 8th March, students on practical and creative courses will join our clinical, ‘future critical worker’ students (who have been on-campus all academic year) and return to on-campus teaching and learning one day a week.

 Guided by data, the government will review the return of students on all other courses by the end of the Easter Holidays.

 Read this letter from Minister of State for Universities Michelle Donelan for further information.

 Visit this page for up to date advice from the UK government on travel restrictions.

-Those students who are undertaking training and study for the following courses should return to face-to-face learning as planned and be tested twice, upon arrival or self-isolate for 10 days:
+Those students who are undertaking training and study for the creative, practical and clinical courses should return to face-to-face learning as planned and be tested twice, upon arrival or self-isolate for 10 days.

-Students who do not study these courses should remain where they are wherever possible, and start their term online, as facilitated by the university until at least mid-February.
+Students who do not study these courses should remain where they are wherever possible, and start their term online, as facilitated by the university until at least the Easter Holidays.